 At 3:00 a.m. on February 28, 1987, a local bootlegger named Leamon Grady was found dead in his home in Duplin County, North Carolina.
-He had been shot twice in the chest while sleeping.
+He had been shot once in the chest.

 In light of this new evidence, the district attorney dropped all charges against Jones on May 2, 2008, and he was released from prison the same day.